launchscout/apprentice_program/Expectations.md

 * Should be able to figure out where code is and how to make the changes needed for tickets
 * Have room to be wrong, but starting to get on the right track when understanding things.
 * Should be able to explain a piece of code or ticket they worked on with a pair.
+* Use a debugger.
+* Start to feel comfortable in a second programming language.

+## End of month five

+They apprentices should be able to:

+* Pick up tickets they aren't core day to day systems but need to be worked on (e.g. Echo at Kroger, or DevOps tickets)
+* Feel 100% comfortable owning a ticket from start to finish
+* Be comfortable picking up bug stories and working on them

+## End of month six

+They apprentices should be able to:

+* Understand the difference between client validations and backend security
+* Work on emergency production issues
+* Articulate and express their ideas as part of a team setting, via code retros, normal retros, or in sprint planning
+* Feel comfortable guessing where an issue might be for bug fixing